GrinonBarrett/Taksidos/To Do.md

 Fauxazakhar, a dippelganger og a Zezykhar, it drains foes with uts pubisicis, the eyes are orange, green, and brown, and it has necrotic and illusory features.
 If it kills a Zezykhar by fatigue from feeding on it, it becomes a Hexekhar.

-A floating crystal sphere which contains an iris and pupil.
-It can see magic, spray a cone of light, and "brawl" with a creature using Will by locking gaze with them.
-Has high defence, but is destroyed by any wound it receives.
-Can dimly glow in the dark to allow it to see.

 A ghostly hand that can grab, crush, punch, block, and slap foes.
 Hovers to move, but can hover at greater speeds over surfaces.

 Make a Crocutta based creature.